What Are Autistic Shutdowns?

-When overwhelmed, autistic individuals may exhibit distress through both noticeable and subtle responses.
-The more visible response, known as an autistic meltdown, is often misunderstood as a tantrum.
-However, it’s crucial to recognize that meltdowns are not indicative of poor behavior but are responses to intense sensory and emotional overload.
-Another less understood response is the autistic shutdown, where the individual withdraws internally, often going unnoticed by others.
-This internal coping mechanism can significantly affect their quality of life, rendering the individual nonresponsive or extremely withdrawn as they attempt to protect their nervous system from further stress.
+When overwhelmed, autistic individuals can show distress through both noticeable and subtle responses.
+The more visible response, an autistic meltdown, is often misunderstood as a tantrum.
+It's crucial to recognize that meltdowns are not poor behavior but involuntary responses to intense sensory or emotional overload.

-Signs and Symptoms of an Autistic Shutdown
+Signs and Symptoms

 Physical Signs